wwarthen/RomWBW/Source/Doc/UserGuide.md

   or MAP, you may need to run “RELOG” to get the drive properly recognized by ZSDOS.

-* RomWBW fully supports both DateStamper and P2DOS file date/time stamping.
-You must load the desired stamping module (`LDDS` for DateStamper or `LDP2D` for P2DOS).
-This could be automated using a `PROFILE.SUB` file.
-Follow the ZSDOS documentation to initialize a disk for stamping.

 * ZSVSTAMP expects to be running under the ZCPR 3.X command processor.
   By default, RomWBW uses ZCPR 1.0 (intentionally, to reduce space usage) and ZSVSTAMP will just abort in this case.
 It will work fine if you implement NZCOM.
 ZSVSTAMP is included solely to facilitate usage if/when you install NZCOM.

-* FILEDATE only works with DateStamper style date stamping.
-If you run it on a drive that is not initialized for DateStamper, it will complain `FILEDATE, !!!TIME&.DAT missing`.
-This is normal and just means that you have not initialized that drive for DateStamper (using PUTDS).

-* ZXD will handle either DateStamper or P2DOS type date stamping.
-  However, it **must** be configured appropriately.
-As distributed, it will look for P2DOS date stamps.
-Use ZCNFG to reconfigure it for P2DOS if that is what you are using.

 * Many of the tools can be configured (using either ZCNFG or DSCONFIG).
   The configuration process modifies the actual application file itself.